 The Student Government Association provides all students at Lake Erie College with representation and influence regarding a variety of policies, actions and activities.
+The purpose of the Student Government Association is to serve as the voice for the general student population as well as the governing body for all student organizations.
+The group consists of an executive board, class senators, and representatives from various student organizations/populations.
 Students are elected by their peers annually to serve in various capacities.